-The additions in the 2023 and 2022 financial years have mainly corresponded to software for the Company's e-commerce department.
+The additions in the 2024 and 2023 financial years have mainly corresponded to software for the Company's e-commerce department.

-The main asset under intangible assets corresponds to a set of brands acquired in the 2014 financial year amounting to 2,331 thousand euros, the net book value of which amounts to 98 and 331 thousand euros as at 31 December 2023 and 31 December 2022, respectively.
-These brands are amortised by the straight-line method over a useful life of 10 years.
+The main asset under intangible assets corresponds to a set of brands acquired in 2014 amounting to 2,331 thousand euros, fully amortised at 31 December 2024 (net book value of 98 thousand euros at 31 December 2023).
+These brands were amortised by the straight-line method over a useful life of 10 years.